metadriverse/urban-sim/README.md

 Can't find the answer to your question?
 Try posting issues or asking the developers and community in our Discussions forum.

 ## 📌 TODOs
-- [ ] Release terrain generation pipeline.
+- [ ] Curated asset and scenarios for better rendering.
 - [ ] Release checkpoints for more robots (Booster T1, Unitree G1, ...)
-- [ ] Release useful scripts for downstream tasks such as data generation for imitation learning, instance and appearance randomization, ...
+- [ ] Release useful scripts for downstream tasks such as data generation for imitation learning, instance/appearance randomization for reinforcement learning.
+- [ ] Lightweight pipeline for scenario & environment generation.

 ## 💘 Acknowledgement
 The simulator can not be built without the help from Panda3D community and the following open-sourced projects: